pinsonc/cela-tf-starter/README.md

-# Test TensorFlow Model for Image Processing
+# Test TensorFlow Model for Image Processing on Locally Stored Data
-This is meant to be a simple test of a custom data extraction, labeling, and machine learning script that I wrote for research in the Vanderbilt LIVE lab.
+This is meant to be a simple test of a custom data extraction, labeling, and machine learning script that I wrote for a research lab.

 Currently it is scaled in such a way that gives no meaningful results for the dataset we are using within the lab.
 But with the proper file structure and data could yield meaningful results on other sets of data still.